rcotter/jekyll-now/_posts/2017-4-1-angular1-redux-08-pivoted-state.md

 items, the array no longer matters.
 It is just a container for items.

 Next, we often operate on a single item at a time.
 We edit an item.
 We remove an item.
-Often, this results repeated look-ups.
+Often, this results in repeated look-ups.
 A hash, keyed on the right detail, makes sense.

 Lets work through an example starting by pivoting our team member's states from
 ```javascript